dustinpfister/blog_posts/_posts/linux-test.md

 ```

 ### 1.4 - redirection

+One more way to go about using the test command would be to make use of [redirection](/2020/10/02/linux-redirection/) as a way to write some output to a file.

 ```
 $ test 5 -eq 5 && echo "Yep" > foo.txt || echo "Nope" > foo.txt